TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 Then we're going to select which server we're going to use,

 For the best speed it's recommended to choose the one nearest to your location.
-Lets use for this example: `USA Miami` and copy/paste the Hostname `us-fl.secureconnect.me`.
+Let's use for this example: `USA Miami` and copy/paste the Hostname `us-fl.secureconnect.me`.

 ![!Torguard Global VPN Network](images/torguard/globalvpnnetwork-list.png)

 ### Get your VPN IP

-then open a cmd window or something equal and type:
+Open a cmd window or something equal and type:

 ```bash
     ping us-fl.secureconnect.me